aergoio/heraj/docs/source/contract/contractapi.rst

 Make
 ----

-Given deployed smart contract and an java interface to use it, you can make a contract api for it.
+Given deployed smart contract and an java interface to use it, you can make a ContractApi for it.

-Make a contract api with implicit retry count and interval on nonce failure.
+Make a ContractApi with implicit retry count and interval on nonce failure.

 .. code-block:: java